microtema/readmemd-maven-plugin/src/main/resources/docs/01-Introduction-and-Goals/Solution-Values.md

 * Fulfilling modern security requirements

-  There are some older environments for data intake within the MunichRE landscape.
+  There are some older environments for data intake within the Org landscape.
 These are not fully up-to-date from a security perspective.
 Therefore we will fulfill the needed security requirements with the new Global Managed File Transfer.

 * Scalability and speed